top of page

 Electric Car Rental

-The hotel offers two Renault Twizys for rental.
+eMobility has several Renault Twizys for rental.
 Visit the viewpoints, or just explore the area!
 NB.
 You need a valid international drivers license to drive these cars.
 Each car has two seats.

 fossevandring.jpg